hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list user package**

-**Label**:

 **Options**: `PACKAGE` `[FORMAT]`

-The function for getting the list of system ip parameters.
+This function for getting the list of system ip parameters.

 *******************************************************************